spaylor4/udacity-d3/l5-dimple/l5_notes.md

 To start a local webserver, run `python3 -m http.server` in the terminal.

 To preview data in table format, run `console.table(data)` in javascript console.
 Need to refresh page to get debugger statement to catch and have data available.
+With large data sets, this command can be problematic, and it's better to do `console.table(data.slice(0, 10))` to view only a slice of the data.

 In javascript, `===` tests for equality.